Dejan Petković: Return to Flamengo

-On 20 May 2009 Flamengo announced the free transfer signing of Petkovic, despite previously having taken the club to court over unpaid wages in the amount of US$9 million.
+On 20 May 2009 Flamengo announced the free transfer signing of Petković, despite previously having taken the club to court over unpaid wages in the amount of US$9 million.
 Though the two parties managed to settle the outstanding financial issues out of court prior to his signing, Petković's return was still met with a lot of scepticism, even outright opposition, from many people within the club as well as outside observers all of whom had doubts about his ability to perform at such an age.
-Some also expressed concern over the fact that he missed the Rio de Janeiro state championship part of the season, meaning that he hadn't played any competitive football in the 6 months since his dismissal from Mineiro.
+Some also expressed concern over the fact that he missed the Rio de Janeiro state championship part of the season, meaning that he hadn't played any competitive football in the 6 months since his dismissal from Atlético Mineiro.

-However, much to the surprise of many people, 37-year-old Petkovic played a pivotal role for Flamengo, scoring 8 goals (including 2 direct from corners) and leading the club's challenge to eventually win its sixth Brazilian Championship title, the first of his career.
+However, much to the surprise of many people, 37-year-old Petković played a pivotal role for Flamengo, scoring 8 goals (including 2 direct from corners) and leading the club's challenge to eventually win its sixth Brazilian Championship title, the first of his career.
 He overcame being left out of the team by manager Cuca when his replacement in July, Andrade, included him in the team and allowed him to help the club rise from 14th place.
-Petkovic was praised by the Brazilian press for a number of outstanding performances, including a brace he scored in round 30 for a 2–0 win away at league leaders Palmeiras on 18 October 2009, as well as his round 34 contribution on 8 November away at Atlético Mineiro where the team recorded important 1–3 win.
+Petković was praised by the Brazilian press for a number of outstanding performances, including a brace he scored in round 30 for a 2–0 win away at league leaders Palmeiras on 18 October 2009, as well as his round 34 contribution on 8 November away at Atlético Mineiro where the team recorded important 1–3 win.

 On 20 November 2009 he was inducted into the Brazilian Hall of Fame in the Maracana, thus becoming only the fifth non-Brazilian and third European to receive such an honour in Brazil.
 Then on 7 December, as the season finished and Flamengo celebrated their title, Petković won the traditional Bola de Prata (Silver Ball) organized by the sports magazine Placar and ESPN Brasil for best midfielder of the 2009 Brazilian Championship.
 It was the third time that he was awarded the prize.

-Starting the new season from the very beginning, Petkovic entered his first match of the 2010 Rio state championship as a late substitute and scored a goal on what was virtually his first touch of the contest at Volta Redonda on 20 January 2010.
+Starting the new season from the very beginning, Petković entered his first match of the 2010 Rio state championship as a late substitute and scored a goal on what was virtually his first touch of the contest at Volta Redonda on 20 January 2010.

 On 5 June 2011, Petković retired as a professional player after playing the first half of the league match against Corinthians.
-To commemorate his retirement, all Flamengo players had Petkovic's name on the back of their jerseys in the match.
+To commemorate his retirement, all Flamengo players had Petković's name on the back of their jerseys in the match.